-Core classes for Apprentices include training in Text Analysis, Voice and Movement.
-Instructors will independently teach fundamentals crucial to unlocking Shakespeare’s text.
-They will also work in tandem with your directors on the Showcase Productions implementing this training directly into performance, helping to erode the gap between classroom and rehearsal room.
+Core classes for Apprentices include training in Text Analysis and Voice.
+Instructors will independently teach fundamentals crucial to unlocking Shakespeare’s language.

-The first half of this class will focus on textual conventions from the quarto and folio editions of Shakespeare’s plays including meter, punctuation and rhetoric with a strong focus on hearing Shakespeare’s language as well as speaking it.
-This work (drawn from Cicely Berry and Giles Block) and will help students to see these conventions not as rules that dictate how Shakespeare should be performed, but rather as opportunities for experimentation and play.
-The second half of this class will focus on using the architecture in partnered, self-directed scene work.
-Facilitated peer-based feedback will use Liz Lerman’s Critical Response Process.
+The class will focus on textual conventions used in Shakespeare’s plays, including meter, punctuation and rhetoric, with a strong focus on speaking Shakespeare’s language for maximum clarity and connection within the body.
+This work (drawn from Cicely Berry, Giles Block, Laban and others) will help students to see these conventions not as rules that dictate how Shakespeare should be performed, but rather as opportunities for experimentation and play.

 Following Kristin Linklater’s method of “Freeing the Natural Voice, “ students are guided through a progression of exercises designed to free, strengthen, and develop their whole vocal range.
 The majority of classroom focus explores physical awareness, breathing, resonance, and the connection of voice to emotional and imaginative impulse.
 Additional coursework addresses vocal health, building a reliable and personal warm-up, and applications of the technique to Shakespeare’s text.

-Apprentices will also receive weekly monologue coaching from members of CSC2 (CSC’s advanced actor training program for MFA-level actors) as part of cross-mentorship program.
+Apprentices will also receive individual monologue coaching from members of CSC2 (CSC’s advanced actor training program for post-graduate actors) and other CSC professional acting alumni as part of a cross-mentorship program and scenic coaching from the program’s directing staff.
 Academy staff will work with you and your coach to select and develop new material to strengthen your Shakespearean audition arsenal and expand your classical range.

-Interspersed during the program, guest teachers and artists will share their work and expertise in a short masterclass series.
-These offerings are unique to the artists currently working with CSC each year, but past topics have included: clowning, improvisation, auditioning for the camera, stage combat, voice over and yoga for the actor.
+Interspersed during the program, guest teachers and artists will share their work and expertise in short workshop opportunities.
+These offerings are unique to the artists currently working with CSC each year, but past topics have included: clowning, improvisation, musical theater, auditioning for the camera, stage combat, voice over and yoga for the actor.

 A major piece of training with CSC means being a part of the Company’s core values of audience access and engagement.
 Every member of our team, from Artistic Director to our volunteers becomes an important part of this mission during the summer.